sdsc-hpc-training-org/expanse-101/Expanse_Tutorial.md

 <hr>ba

 ### Expanse Accounts<a name="get-start-expanse-accounts"></a>
-You must have a expanse account in order to access the system.
+* You must have a expanse account in order to access the system.
-* Obtain a trial account here:  [http://www.sdsc.edu/support/user_guides/expanse.html#trial_accounts](http://www.sdsc.edu/support/user_guides/expanse.html#trial_accounts)
-    * You can use your existing XSEDE account.
+* To obtain an account, users may submit a proposal through the [ACCESS Allocation Request System](https://access-ci.atlassian.net/)  or request a Trial Account from SDSC: consult@sdsc.edu.
+   * For more details, see https://www.sdsc.edu/support/user_guides/expanse.html#access
+If you had an XSEDE account, it should have been migrated to the ACCESS System.
+For details, see: https://identity.access-ci.org/new-user

 ### Logging Onto Expanse<a name="get-start-expanse-logon"></a>